 Kauai first timers will notice the difference in climate on the southwest (leeward) and northeast (windward) sections.
 South tends to be more dry; the north shore is the wettest.
 Overall, average temperatures are mild and humid, rarely varying from the 70s F.

-Recommendation: Get the Kauai GPS Tour Guide app for phone.
-This will be the best $9 you spend on the island.
-The cool part about this app is that as you drive around, it will speak directly about sights and attractions that you’re approaching, providing you with valuable context.
-Hook it into your vehicle’s bluetooth system and it’s like having a private guide!
-GPS-based recommendations and directions to attractions, beaches, trails and more.
-Excellent tips and entertaining background information.
+Recommendation: Get a Kauai GPS Tour Guide app for your phone to use as you make your way around the island.
+The cool part about these apps is that as you drive around, they will provide information and valuable context about sights and attractions that you’re approaching, providing you with valuable context.

 Tip: Directions on island are given in terms of maikai (toward the sea) or mauka (toward inland).
 Since there is just one perimeter highway, you can’t get very lost for long!

-In our opinion, these are the don’t miss locations for every first time visitor.
+In our opinion, these are the don’t miss locations for everyone who is going to Kauai.
 Directions and narrative can be found on the Kauai GPS Tour Guide.
 Enjoy our photos and descriptions.

-1. Waimea Canyon The Grand Canyon of the Pacific is a spectacular geological element in Kauai’s interior, with colorful striations marking its deep gorges.
+1. Waimea Canyon The Grand Canyon of the Pacific is the most storied of Kauai attractions, a spectacular geological element in Kauai’s interior, with colorful striations marking its deep gorges.
 The best way to see Waimea Canyon is simply to drive it.
 The drive up highway 550 (Waimea Canyon Drive) from Waimea town follows a narrow ridge line with stunning 360-degree views.
 Several informal pull-outs offer sweeping views.
 After visiting Waimea Canyon be sure to continue on 550 (now called Koke’e Road) through Kokee State Park.

 2. Kokee State Park past the Lodge at Koke’e and onto the magnificent Kalalau Lookout.
-This overlook is our most favorite single place on the entire island, maybe even the planet.
+This overlook with views of the ocean below is our most favorite single place on the entire island, and it might be the best spot to have a spiritual experience on the planet.
 You are so high that you can see a slight curvature of the earth on the ocean horizon.
 Many visitors are overwhelmed by the beauty and magnetic appeal at this site.

-3. Polihale Beach The longest beach in the state of Hawaii, this 7 mile stretch is also the most western point that is publicly accessible in the state.
+3. Polihale Beach Kauai is home to the longest beach in the state of Hawaii; this 7 mile stretch is also the most western point that is publicly accessible in the state.
 Large dunes reach as high as 100 feet.
 The access road is rough and many rental car companies forbid it.
 Periods of heavy rains can close or limit use.

-If your dream is to have the Na Pali experience through a pterodactyl’s eyes, several helicopter tour companies offer you the somewhat spendy opportunity.
+If your dream is to see the Napali coast through a pterodactyl’s eyes, several air and helicopter tour companies offer you the somewhat spendy opportunity.
 We’ve heard it recommended to fly out of Princeville to maximize your in-air time allotment.

 Tip: November through February is prime whale-watching time.
 Winter seas will be calmer from the South Side charters.
-North Shore charters re-locate or suspend during the winter months.
+North Shore charters re-locate or suspend during the winter months when the best weather is on the other side of the island.

 5. Hanalei Bay The perfect semi-circular sandy expanse with to-die-for vistas of the Bali Hai (or Puff the Magic Dragon, if you prefer) cliffs, our old hometown’s waterfront is a most wonderful place to while away the day and romance its evening.
 In addition to the exceptional beach and the Hanalei Bay pier, Hanalei Bay restaurants are some of the best on the island of Kauai.
 We were regulars at Hanalei Gourmet and Kalypso Island Bar and Grill.
-Another fun place for eats is the Hanalei Farmers Market open Tuesdays from 2 PM – 5 PM.
+Another fun place for eats is the Hanalei Farmers Market open Saturdays.

 The Next Big Five Things to See on Kauai (Our Personal Opinion)